 If you are a witness in court, and you make a false statement while under oath, you may be charged with the crime of perjury.
 In a similar manner, if you make a false statement to a notary, while under oath or affirmation, you may also be charged with perjury.

-Sign in Notary Presence
+Must Sign in Notary Presence for Jurat

-The notary verifies the ID, awareness and willingness of the signer.
+The notary verifies the ID, awareness, and willingness of the signer.
 For a sworn statement, the signer must sign the document in front of the notary.
 If the signer has already signed the document, the notary must ask the signer to sign the document again, in the notary’s presence.
 The notary should compare the document signature with the signature on the photo ID.

-Jurats are attached to documents that are used as evidence, such as court documents, depositions, verification and affidavits.
+Jurats are attached to documents that are used as evidence, such as court documents, depositions, verification, and affidavits.
 They are often attached to applications, registration forms, certificates and statements of fact, such as a financial statement.

 See our web page for sample wording used for a Colorado Jurat Certificate.